Aging and Longevity Studies Program

 - Nursing students can use 6 credits of their required nursing credits toward earning a Certificate or a Minor in Aging and Longevity Studies.
 Click HERE for a short video explaining the arrangements for nursing students to earn a credential in Aging and Longevity Studies.

 Eligibility & Enrollment

 The Aging and Longevity Studies Program is open to all UI undergraduate and graduate students.
 Students who have completed an undergraduate degree at any accredited university in the US can earn a Certificate in Aging and Longevity Studies.
 Earning a certificate is also open to students who have successfully completed high school.
 It is strongly encouraged --especially for persons who have not earned an undergraduate college degree-- that students first complete Aging Matters: Introduction to Gerontology (formerly called: Basic Aspects of Aging) before taking other aging-related classes.

-All UI students in good standing are invited to begin working toward a certificate or minor in Aging Studies, or to design a major in Aging Studies through Interdepartmental Studies.
+All UI students in good standing are invited to begin working toward a certificate or minor in Aging and Longevity Studies, or to design a major in Aging Studies through Interdepartmental Studies.
 To enroll, please complete an enrollment form AND when you register for classes, indicate in "MyUI" that you are working toward a certificate or a minor in aging studies.

 Contact with your questions: